fleetdm/fleet/handbook/engineering/README.md

 Steps:
  - Build the agent from our main brunch.
-`Q: Why directly from the main branch and not from an Release candidate branch?` `A: We currently don't have high enough traffic that requires it.
+`Q: Why directly from the main branch and not from a Release candidate branch?` `A: We currently don't have high enough traffic that requires it.
 By simplifying the process we save time in releasing.`
  - QA all tickets involved in this build.
  - Push this release to our edge channel on TUF.